CellectIO/ESPLoadsheddingSA/README.md

 Once all the steps above are complete you should be able to find the unpacked extension in your installed chrome extensions shortcut in the top right corner of Chrome.

 ## Contributing
-We welcome contributions to improve the ShedWise Chrome Extension!
+We welcome contributions to improve the ZparkWise SA Loadshedding Chrome Extension!
 If you have suggestions for new features or improvements, feel free to create a pull request or open an issue.

 ### Steps to Contribute